tomsaleeba/ergoslab/build-guide.md

 1. flash firmware to both halves

-# Option: floating middle PCB
-If you want to, you can use a 4.5mm drill bit to drill out the M2 mounting holes on the PCB (middle layer of sandwich).
-This means your standoffs are attached between the base and switch plate, passing right through the middle layer.

-There are M2 mounting holes to support the Choc row of switches.
-If you cannot find standoffs the correct height, there is another option to support these switches.
-There are two small plated through holes; one at either end of the row of Choc switches.
-Solder up the holes in the base layer and solder a diode leg into the hole on the PCB/middle layer.
-The diode leg will then rest on the solder on the base plate and provide support.

 # Option: join underglow LEDs between halves
 QMK is meant to be able to directly control the backlight LEDs on the slave side of the keyboard.
 At the time of writing, I couldn't get this to work.
 So if you want to